 In the past I’ve worked with in-house researchers.
 As good as a couple of them were, none conducted the initial research and approach to the same standards in terms of quality and thoroughness as I would have done.
 In many of those assignments, I’ve completed my own additional research with the short-list of candidates often coming from my work alone.
 A common complaint with many of the large executive search firms (and even some of the not so large!) is that whilst a senior person takes the brief, the assignment is then passed over to a very junior and inexperienced researcher to deliver.

 Here at Wilson Brook, we have a small focused team with Neil leading every assignment from start to finish.
 His network is pretty good, but he doesn't know everyone.
-Nick Hardy is Head of Research, supported by Zac Frost.
+Nick Hardy is Head of Research, supported by Zac Frost and Nancy Wilson.
 They help build the target lists utilising multiple sources and various means to ensure no stone is left unturned to identify the best possible people that fit the brief.
 We then attempt to contact them - ideally by phone in the first instance, but if that doesn't work then via email or LinkedIn.
 Neil and Senior Consultant Matthew Lambert conduct initial screening calls before taking those who are suitable and interested into a more detailed process, including face to face interviews, reference checking (pre-shortlist wherever possible) and various assessments (personality, situational judgment, management & leadership, numerical and verbal - all included within the fixed fee!)

 The service and support (to you and the candidate) doesn't stop there - resignation support to minimise the risk of counter-offer, securing an early release where possible and guidance to ensure a successful transition and an early positive impact.